We stand for an empathic world without prejudice

 Empathy and an unprejudiced way of dealing with each other without moralising “raised forefinger” is the content and purpose of our business model.
 Social sustainability is the measure of our success.
 Economic activity and economic stability therefore only serve the long-term development and sustainability of the company and its employees.

-Dialoghaus Hamburg gGmbH has been recognised as a non-profit organisation since 2016.
+Dialoghaus Hamburg gGmbH is acknowledged as a non-profit organisation since 2016.